Talkarcabbage/rs-timer/README.md

-RuneScape Farming Timer
+RuneScape Timer
 ================

-Take the guesswork out of RuneScape farm runs.
+Take the guesswork out of RuneScape farm runs, dailies, and more.